-Track lighting is a super versatile and convenient lighting solution.
-Track lights can be used to help you achieve your desired layer of light, whether it be ambient, focal or decorative.
-Track lighting can be easily tailored to illuminate any area, but what’s not always easy is where to start and what to buy.
-Follow this handy guide for how to buy track lighting.
+Track lighting is a super versatile and convenient lighting solution for a wide range of spaces, and is an excellent way to achieve your desired layer of light, whether it be ambient, focal or decorative.
+Track lighting can be easily tailored to illuminate any area, but determining where to start and what to buy can be overwhelming.

-We offer these three types of track lighting in order to be compatible with most existing systems.
+These three types of track lighting are compatible with most existing systems.
 If you are starting new, the choice of track makes no difference, but the H series is the lowest profile track, albeit only by a ⅛”.

 Be sure that the track head or fixture matches the type of track you select.
 For example, H track heads and fixtures are only compatible with the H style track.
-Most of our track heads and fixtures are offered with all three track type adapters.
+Most of our track heads and fixtures are offered with adapters for all three track types.

-Another important factor to consider when choosing track is the location of the power feed.
+The location of the power feed is another important consideration.
 The most versatile option is to use a floating canopy power feed, which allows you to power the track anywhere along its length.
-Other options exist as well, such as a live end connector, which allows you to power the track from the end of the track only.
+Other options exist as well, such as a live end connector, which provides power to the track from one end only.

-As far as accessories go, an “I” connector is needed to join together two pieces of track.
-“L” connectors are available if track needs to go around left and right-hand turns.
-There is also a flexible connector to allow for turns that are not at right angles.
+Accessories are necessary if you plan to place your track around the edges of a lighting space or use more than one piece of track.
+An “I” connector is needed to join together two pieces of track.
+“L” connectors are available if track needs to navigate around left and right-hand turns, while flexible connector allow for turns that are not at right angles.

-If you’re feeling overwhelmed at any stage of the process, email us or give us a call, and we’ll walk you through the steps to incorporating track lighting into your space.
+If you’re feeling overwhelmed at any stage of the process, email us at email@example.com or give us a call at 888.602.7011, and we’ll walk you through the steps to incorporating track lighting into your space.